2000 – 2005

 “Green Lantern” – Life of Pi – 2005

 Stephen Hammill formed the group Life of Pi in Tampa Bay, Florida in 2003; a name inspired by the book of the same title.
 In 2005 they released their 2nd CD, Pyrrhic Victory, which included tracks titled “Chuck Yeager”, “See You, Space Cowboy”, and “Green Lantern”.
 The Green Lantern track is pretty cool, however it’s almost an instrumental with only a small section that has lyrics The lyrics are hard to make out, but the cadence and some of the words line up with the Green Lantern oath.
-The song is on YouTube and the Hammill has the song posted on his website as a free download.
+The song is on YouTube and as of the time of this writing Hammill has the song posted on his website as a free download.

 Next week I’ll conclude the series with all the Green Lantern songs from 2009 to today.